A Spiritual Solution (Group #1112)

 The next Intergroup meeting is (fourth Saturday of the month) _______________.
 All are welcome to attend.

 Are there any announcements from the Literature Chairperson?
-(Literature chair: DA literature is available.
-The Currency of Hope, The DA 12x12x12, and the AA Big Book, are available for mobile device.)
+(Literature Chair: You can order DA literature on the main DA website (click here).
+You can also download free DA materials and pamphlets here.
+The Currency of Hope, The DA 12x12x12, and the AA Big Book, are also available for mobile device from online retailers.

 16. Seventh Tradition